RomanLut/hx_espnow_rc/doc/packet_rate.md

 By default Wifi Phy rate is WIFI_PHY_RATE_1M_L for normal mode and WIFI_PHY_RATE_LORA_250K for long range mode.

+Phy rate can not be adjusted on ESP8266.

 # Adjusting link parameters

 ## Maximizing range

 Use LR mode with default parameters.
 It is tuned for maximum range.
+Use default normal mode for ESP8266.

 ## Maximizing packet rate